MaxChellew/mcqfl/README.md

 # mc-Quantitative-Finance-Libary

-The mcqfl python Libary consisting of two seperate modules "tradingSimulation" and "optionPricing".
+The mcqfl Python libary consisting of two seperate modules "tradingSimulation" and "optionPricing".
 Both modules are currently under development and as such this GitHub repostory is very much a **work-in-progress**.

 Current Moduel Plan:
 - mcqfl.tradingSimulation: This Moduel will contain a serise of functions & classes that will help execute as well as perfomrance track algorithmic trading stratgies on past market data.